 Flow segregation is the process of isolating and diverting wastewater streams from different parts of your processes so that smaller volumes can be targeted for treatment before combining all waste streams together for discharge.
 This targeted approach focuses on the most concentrated and challenging portions of your wastewater, minimizing surcharges from your utility, or hauling and disposal costs, for high biological oxygen demand (BOD) and high total suspended solids (TSS) discharge.

 These flows with high BOD and/or TSS are typically generated during the first rinse of a clean-in-place (CIP) process, returned or expired products, bad batches from beverage production, maturation and fermentation processes in breweries, distilleries, or pharmaceutical processes, and biomass/sludge generated from biological onsite treatment.
 Utilities regulate the discharge BOD and TSS through permits and surcharges, and hauling companies typically charge per gallon.
-It makes sense to treat and/or minimize these streams at the source to save you big bucks.
+It makes sense to treat and/or minimize these streams at the source to save you big bucks and enhance efficiency.

 Think about recycling.
 We separate our trash into separate bins because not all trash can be handled the same, some require different treatments or methods to break down, and others have value that can be extracted even after being thrown out.
 Recycling is a simple practice we’ve implemented into our trash disposal habits – why not do the same for wastewater?